— Ph.D., 2006, Northwestern University

 - Campus Mail Code: B5000

 Coleman Hutchison (Ph.D., Northwestern, 2006) teaches and writes about U.S. literature and culture to 1900.
 He has abiding interests in poetry, print culture, regional and national literatures, popular and folk music, and histories of sexuality.
-His essays have appeared in American Literary History, Comparative American Studies, The Emily Dickinson Journal, and PMLA, among other venues.
-He recently pulished the first literary history of the Civil War South, Apples and Ashes: Literature, Nationalism, and the Confederate States of America.
-(Reviewed here, here, and here; see also.)
+His work has appeared in American Literary History, Common-Place, Comparative American Studies, CR: The New Centennial Review, Journal of American Studies, The Emily Dickinson Journal, PMLA, and Southern Spaces, among other venues.

 In addition to editing the Cambridge History of American Civil War Literature, Hutchison is working on two books-in-progress: "The Ditch is Nearer: Race, Place, and American Poetry, 1863-2009" and a popular biography of “Dixie.”
 The former project studies the interpenetration of locality and racial consciousness in American poetry between Abraham Lincoln’s Emancipation Proclamation and Barack Obama’s inauguration; the latter tells the story of how a song gave a region a nickname, and how that nickname helped to shape the region’s cultural identity.